RymanAK7/python-circle-intersection/README.md

 source venv/bin/activate
 cd src
 ```
-I have added some examples in `plotter.py` which you can see by running
+I have included illustrative examples in `plotter.py` that showcase circle intersections.
+To visualize these examples, run the following command:

 ```bash
 python plotter.py